 Address: 318 Forest Avenue, Oak Park IL

 City: Oak Park, Illinois

 Solid and monolithic, the Heurtley house is one of Frank Lloyd Wright’s greatest residential designs.
-Located a short distance from Wright’s own Home and Studio in Oak Park, the house was commissioned by banker Arthur Heurtley.
-While the rectangular form and monumental massing of the building, evoke Wright’s earlier Winslow house of 1893, the design reflects the remarkable evolution of Wright’s work, and the emergence of his mature Prairie style design vocabulary.
+Located a short distance from Wright’s own Home and Studio in Oak Park, the house was commissioned by banker Arthur Heurtley and his wife Grace.
+While the rectangular form and monumental massing of the building evokes Wright’s earlier Winslow house of 1893, the design reflects the remarkable evolution of Wright’s work, and the emergence of his mature Prairie style design vocabulary.

 Situated on an expansive lot, the house is anchored to its site by a substantial stone water table.
 A low-hipped roof with broad, overhanging eaves shelters the residence.
 The horizontal form of the building is further emphasized by Wright’s use of two colors of Roman brick, laid in alternating, projecting bands.
 On the upper level of the house, in place of a decorative frieze, a continuous band of leaded glass casement windows extend across the façade.